htop and top Alternatives: Glances, nmon

 Previously we looked at top, atop, and indirectly (due to its popularity) htop.
 But are there other alternatives worth looking at?
 Regarding system health and performance, this is a matter of preference regarding the displayed data most important to you.
 We all prefer different ways of viewing the same thing.
 Update: also consider btop.

 htop and top alternatives

-Since the three aforementioned system monitoring tools can hold their own quite easily, I’ll focus on two alternatives, which I believe can hold their own as replacements or at least compliment top and htop.
+Since the three aforementioned system monitoring tools can hold their own quite easily, I’ll focus on two alternatives, which I believe can hold their own as replacements or at least complement top and htop.
 They are Glances and nmon.

 Glances – system monitor

 Glances is open-source software to monitor and collect operating system statistics.
 Glances aims to present the max amount of information in the minimum amount of space.
 Glances is an excellent htop alternative as it can adapt dynamically when displaying system information, depending on the terminal size.
 Remote monitoring can be done via terminal, Web interface, or API (XMLRPC and RESTful).
 Glances is written in Python and uses the psutil library to get information from your system.
 Stats can also be exported to external time/value databases.

 nmon – Nigel’s performance Monitor

 nmon is another htop alternative system administrator tool for server tuning, benchmarking, or viewing detailed system performance information.
 It outputs data in two ways.
 Either on the screen (command line) or after saving data to a comma-separated file for analysis and longer-term data capture.
 Honestly, one screenshot isn’t enough for nmon.
 Have a look at additional screenshots with explanations.

 Even more top and htop alternatives: net-tools, iptraf, collectl, dstat, iostat, sar, saidar, and vmstat.
 Are you looking for more insight and APM tools?
 Also, read my 50 Top Server Monitoring & Application Performance Monitoring (APM) Solutions post (includes free and paid solutions).